Frequently Asked Questions

 My team uses CMS data.

-Why should I be interested in all payer claims data?
+Why should I be interested in all-payer claims data?

-All payer claims data is procured from hospital-based claims billed and paid by the Center for Medicare and Medicaid Services.
-It typically includes all inpatient, hospital-based outpatient and post-acute care claims, including both facility and related professional charges.
-Because the data is aggregated at the patient level, volumes and charges can be organized and viewed at the facility, provider and patient origins.
+All-payer claims data is procured from hospital-based claims billed and paid by the Center for Medicare and Medicaid Services.
+It typically includes all inpatient, hospital-based outpatient, and post-acute care claims, including both facility and related professional charges.
+Because the data is aggregated at the patient level, volumes and charges can be organized and viewed at the facility, provider, and patient origins.

-That said, the volumes are tied to a single payer in the market, data is often published 6-9 months following discharge and service lines that primarily serve patient populations under 65 aren’t represented.
-That’s why many teams opt to supplement CMS trending data with all payer claims data.
+That said, the volumes are tied to a single-payer in the market, data is often published 6-9 months following discharge and service lines that primarily serve patient populations under 65 aren’t represented.
+That’s why many teams opt to supplement CMS trending data with all-payer claims data.

 Marketware integrates data with the PRM.
+How can my team use this?

-By using a analytics tool that incorporates a PRM platform, your team can use field intelligence to filter dashboards and reports that show their work’s impact.
+By using an analytics tool that incorporates a PRM platform, your team can use field intelligence to filter dashboards and reports that show their work’s impact.
 Moreover, our integration allows you to highlight specific providers of interest.
 Then within the dashboard itself, schedule an activity with these individuals or push them into a target list or current growth campaign.

 Physician Recruitment